monsieurrobot/mini-project-IV/README.md

   - Deploy the prediction model API to AWS Cloud

 ## Hypothesis
-Applicants with higher incomes and an active credit history are more likely to have their loan approved because they have access to more funds and tend to handle debt better.
+Applicants with higher incomes and an active credit history are more likely to have their loans approved.

 ## EDA
 Baseline of approval rate in the dataset is 68.73%.